manoharan-lab/holopy/docs/source/dev_guide.rst

 and define the probablity given your uncertainty.
 You can reference ``_lnlike`` in :class:`~holopy.inference.noise_model.NoiseModel`.

-.. _nose_tests:
+.. _running_tests:

 Running tests
 ~~~~~~~~~~~~~
 HoloPy comes with a suite of tests that ensure everything has been built
 correctly and that it can perform all of the calculations it is designed to do.
-To run these tests, navigate to the root of the package (e.g.,
+To run these tests, navigate to the root of the source tree (e.g.,
 ``/home/me/holopy``) and run

 .. sourcecode:: bash

-   python run_nose.py
+   python run_tests.py

+or you can just run ``pytest`` (or ``pytest -v`` for verbose output) directly
+from the command line.
+It will automatically discover all the tests and run
+them.

 Note that you can download the full test holograms by installing ``git lfs`` and
 doing::